NannyML/nannyml/docs/tutorials/detecting_data_drift/multivariate_drift_detection.rst

     >>> rcerror_results = rcerror_calculator.calculate(data=data)

-Because our synthetic dataset does not have missing values, the results are the same in both cases:
+Because our synthetic dataset does not have missing values, the results are the same in both cases.

 .. code-block:: python